KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 ![send-chicken](/static/img/egg-inc/send-chicken.png)

-📍 However, soon I found a problem.
-It appears that sometimes I have to tap twice on the simulator for the interaction to work and it seems like it's not an issue of focusing.
-Now things become tricky.
-That is why I have added a flag `once` to indicate whether this click should be performed only once.
-By default it performs two.
+📍 However, I soon encountered a problem.
+It seems that sometimes I need to tap twice on the simulator for the interaction to work, and it doesn’t appear to be an issue of focusing.
+This complicates things.
+To address this, I added a flag `once` to indicate whether the click should be performed only once.
+By default, it performs two clicks.

 ---